tidyverse/glue/README.md

 #> Volvo 142E has 109 hp
 ```

 Leading whitespace and blank lines are automatically trimmed, which lets you indent the strings naturally.
+You can use `\\n` to explicitly keep a leading or trailing newline.

 ``` r
 glue("